artofmarketingscience/artofmarketingscience.github.io/_pages/about.md

 </ul>

 <p>Marketing is a complex domain and I'm just scratching the surface.
 If you're also solving marketing problems with data science, please reach out, I would love to connect and exchange knowledge.
 I'm also hiring, please reach out if you would like to learn more about the work I'm doing at Shopify.
-Add me on LinkedIn, follow me on Instagram or Twitter, or even better lets get COFFEE (if you're in Toronto).</p>
+Add me on LinkedIn, follow me on Instagram or Twitter, or even better lets get <b> coffee </b> (if you're in Toronto).</p>

 <h4 id="nittygritty" class="mt-4">The Nitty Gritty (Resume)</h4>